mohesu/combine-with-context/README.md

 # Copy with Context VS Code Extension

-**A robust, feature-rich way to export code context to a markdown file (`paste.md`) for AI/LLM workflows, with advanced filtering, .gitignore support, history/undo, file tree/analysis, content compression, symlink handling, and full customization.**
+**A robust, feature-rich way to export code context to a markdown file (`paste.md`) or zip file `context.zip` (for agent mode) for AI/LLM workflows, with advanced filtering, .gitignore support, history/undo, file tree/analysis, content compression, symlink handling, and full customization.**

 ## Features